-U.S. authorities are trying to find out why a woman with a toddler tried to ram her car through a barrier at the White House, sparking a chase that ended with police shooting the woman dead near the U.S. Capitol.
+U.S. authorities are trying to find out why a woman with a toddler tried to breach a barrier at the White House, sparking a car chase that ended with police shooting her dead at the U.S. Capitol.

-The woman's mother, Idella Carey, has identified the suspect as 34-year-old Miriam Carey.
-The mother told ABC News her daughter had suffered from postpartum depression after having the baby in August of last year.
+The woman's mother, Idella Carey, has identified the suspect as 34-year old Miriam Carey.
+She told ABC News her daughter had suffered from post-partum depression after having a baby last August.

 Lawmakers and other staffers in the U.S. Capitol Building were put on lockdown for about an hour as the situation unfolded Thursday, but police say there never was a threat to lawmakers inside.

-The driver attempted to breach the security barrier at the White House before leading police on a chase through the streets near the Capitol building.
-Washington, D.C. police chief Cathy Lanier said shots were fired in at least two locations before the driver was shot and killed.
+The driver attempted to breach a security barrier at the White House before leading police on a chase through the streets near the Capitol Building.
+Metropolitan Police Chief Cathy Lanier said shots were fired in at least two locations before the driver was shot to death.

-Authorities said two officers were hurt in the incident but are expected to recover.
-They do not believe the incident is related to the ongoing partial U.S. government shutdown.
+Authorities said two officers were hurt in the incident but both are expected to recover.
+They do not believe the incident is related to the ongoing U.S. government shutdown.

 Police say the child was removed from the car after the shooting and is in good condition.

 Instead, the witness said, the driver accelerated in reverse, smashing into a police car and spinning around.
-She then fled at high speed, and police fired at the car.
+The driver then began to speed off, and police fired at the car.

 U.S.-funded Alhurra TV captured footage of much of the incident.